iamtheblackunicorn/vulcheck/README.markdown

 - `isInt(expr)`: Returns a boolean telling you whether `expr` is an integer or not.
 - `passwordStrength(password)`: Returns a score that says how secure your password is.
 - `isSecure(password)`: Returns a boolean telling you if your password is secure or not.
 If the score is larger than eight, then it will return `true`.
+- `generatePassword(length)`: Returns a password as a string of the length supplied.
 - `testAll()`: Tests all of the above.

 ### Example